honglinwen/Wind-power-forecasting-based-on-SVGP/README.md

 If you have any questions, please contact Honglin Wen via email: linlin00@sjtu.edu.cn.

-If you think the repo helpful, please cite this paper.
+If you think the repo helpful, please give it a credit.

 @article{wen2022sparse,
   title={Sparse Variational Gaussian Process based Day-ahead Probabilistic Wind Power Forecasting},